zabbix-tools/libzbxpgsql/_docs/agent-keys.md

 {% highlight sql %}
 CREATE ROLE monitoring WITH LOGIN NOSUPERUSER NOCREATEDB NOCREATEROLE;

+-- and for each <dbname> you wish to monitor:
+GRANT CONNECT ON DATABASE <dbname> TO monitoring;

 {% endhighlight %}

 You can then connect as the `monitoring` account by passing it in your